bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Yeah, so I was writing the bit before I got on this call.
 I want to put that out there.
 The implementation, frankly, is mostly complete.
-There's a rich suite of functional tests that I've got to add some stuff to, but largely I've written a wallet,, to functional test this thing.
+There's a rich suite of functional tests that I've got to add some stuff to, but largely I've written a wallet to functional test this thing.
 So the implementation's all there.
 You can see exactly how it works.
 So my hope is that I can put it out there and people can spend time getting familiar with it, maybe sketch out some, really do some in-depth thinking on what the use cases actually look like for end users.